Official Competition Details, Rules and Format

 I.4 QUALIFICATION

 All vehicles must pass Qualification to receive standard award money in the Design Competition and compete in the performance events (Autonomous Challenge and Navigation Challenge).
-To complete Qualification the vehicle must pass/perform the following eight criteria.
+To complete Qualification the vehicle must pass/perform all of the following criteria.

 • Length: The vehicle will be measured to ensure that it is over the minimum of three feet long and under the maximum of seven feet long.